ninlilizi/NKLI-AMD-FSR-for-Unity/README.md

 ### For SRP (URP / HDRP)
-My previous attempt at an SRP compatibile version has been removed, as AMD have provided their own support
+My previous attempt at an SRP compatibile version has been removed, as AMD have provided their own support.
 * FSR for SRP is here: https://gpuopen.com/unity/

 #### Enjoy using this as an example for integration into your Unity projects!